 Taken as a whole the Urtext Primo series offers a significant body of traditional classical and pedagogic piano music.

-Though perhaps not really geared for younger learners, the series delivers a brilliant package for the teenage and adult music-lover with intermediate to advanced skills who wishes to dig deep into the great keyboard repertoire of the Baroque to Romantic eras.
+Though not really geared for younger learners, the series delivers an enticing package for the adult music-lover with intermediate to advanced skills who wishes to dig deep into the great keyboard repertoire of the Baroque to Romantic eras.

 For teachers, too, these volumes offer superb source-books for a wider range of this great piano music than is typically explored.
 I know that I will personally be digging into these pieces, and using the books with teenage and older students.